enflow/laravel-social-share/README.md

 - Telegram
 - Email

-You can increase the size or set styling options as followed:
+You can increase the size or set styling options as follows:

 ```
 {{ SocialShare::facebook()->square()->render() }} // Style: square